BIT-MJY/SeqOT/README.md

 ## Data preparation

-Please use the following commands to prepare data. **We will also upload the preprocessed data used by SeqOT after the paper is accepted.**
+Please use the following commands to prepare data.
+We have uploaded all the necessary files mentioned above except the range images which you can generate easily following our instruction.

 ### Range image generation